TEG-Blue·Interactive tools on .com →

 What TEG-Blue Adds

-TEG-Blue makes sensory filtering central to the explanation of why state determines capacity.
+TEG-Blue makes sensory filtering central to the explanation of why state determines capacity, and links the filter to its origin: Somatic Contextual Memory (M1).
 The state is not only a reaction to perception.
-It is also a mechanism that shapes perception itself.
+It is also a mechanism that shapes perception itself — and the calibration of that mechanism is set by the body's accumulated learning, not by cognitive assessment of the current environment.

 State-Modified Signal Experience